nicholas-wilcox/lit-modal-portal/README.md

 }
 ```

-In this example, we have a `<lit-dialog>` component that accepts a `dialogRef` from the parent `<example-app>`.
+In this example, we have a component with a `dialogRef` attached to a `<dialog>` element.
-This allows the parent to open the dialog and the child to imperatively close it on a button's `@click` event.
+This allows the app to imperatively open and close the dialog on a button's `@click` event.

+> [!NOTE]
+> This example does not use the `lit-modal-portal` package.
+You should consider if a package such as this is necessary for your use case, as you might be better off the standard `<dialog>` behavior.

 This basic pattern can be extended as necessary.
 Examples include:

-- Listening to the dialog's `close` event, which would trigger if the dialog was closed with the Escape key.
+- Listening to the dialog's `close` event, which would trigger if the dialog was closed with the Escape key or with the "Close Dialog" button.
-- Adding styles to the `<lit-dialog>` component.
+- Adding styles to the `<dialog>` element.
-- Adding callback function properties to `<lit-dialog>`.
-- Using slotted content in the dialog component's template.
+- Creating a separate Lit component to manage tie `<dialog>` element.

 ### Targeting elements in the Shadow DOM